KJha02/kjha02.github.io/_publications/2025-04-16-cross-env-coop.md

 ## Method

-How can AI agents learn to generalize cooperative strategies to new partners or environments?
-While population-based training (PBT) improves adaptability to novel partners on a single task, it fails when faced with even slight task variations, requiring retraining for each new environment.
+*How can AI agents learn to generalize cooperative strategies to new partners or environments?* While population-based training (PBT) improves adaptability to novel partners on a single task, it fails when faced with even slight task variations, requiring retraining for each new environment.
 PBT focuses on partner diversity in a fixed environment, that lead to brittle representations of a task.
 For instance, in a simple toy experiment below, where agents are rewarded for going to opposing green squares, PBT methods may learn a strategy that works for a single level, such as "move up if your partner moves down, and down if they move up."
 However, this strategy fails when the green square is moved to the left or right by even a small amount.

 <div style="text-align:center">
   <img src="/images/cecImages/toy_env_overview.png">
-  <p><em>Dual Destination Overview</em></p>
+  <p><em>The Dual Destination Problem.
+In the fixed task (a), players start in opposite squares and must enter different green squares from each other to receive a reward.
+In the procedurally generated variation (b), the initial positions of the green goal cells and agents are randomized.</em></p>
 </div>

 In contrast, we propose **Cross-Environment Cooperation (CEC)**, a framework for training an agent to cooperate in self-play on procedurally generated environments.
 By exposing agents to diverse coordination challenges, they learn general norms (e.g., role allocation, collision avoidance) instead of memorizing fixed strategies.
 In our "Dual Destination" example above, this leads to learning a better representation of the true task of moving to separate green squares that can transfer to new environments and partners, instead of memorizing a strategy that works for a single level.

 <div style="text-align:center">
   <img src="/images/cecImages/bar_plot_toy.png">
-  <p><em>Cross-Play ZSC Results from the Dual Destination Problem</em></p>
+  <p><em>Evaluation of IPPO and FCP baselines on the Fixed and Procedurally generated versions of the Dual Destination problem (error bars show the standard error of the mean).
+CEC generalizes better in both cases (p<0.001 for t-tests comparing CEC to both FCP and IPPO)</em></p>
 </div>

 ## Experiments

 <div style="text-align:center">
   <img src="/images/cecImages/ogToProcOvercooked.png">
-  <p><em>Overcooked: Human-Designed vs Procedurally Generated Environments</em></p>
+  <p><em>(Top) Five original Overcooked layouts.
+Left to right: *Asymmetric Advantages, Coordination Ring, Counter Circuit, Cramped Room, Forced Coordination*.
+(Bottom) Sample from the billions of solvable, diverse Overcooked tasks created by our procedural environment generator.</em></p>
 </div>

 We evaluate CEC on Overcooked, a collaborative cooking simulator where humans and AIs work together to deliver cooked items to a goal.
 Agents are tested on both held-out human-designed layouts and entirely novel procedural environments, paired with AI and human partners.
 Unlike previous work on Overcooked which studied only 5 layouts, our procedural generator creates billions of solvable environments, allowing us to study how general cooperative skills transfer to new environments and partners at an unprecedented scale.